Sidewalk and Curb Maintenance Program

 Sidewalk and curb that meet the maintenance criteria are marked with white paint.
 Sidewalk squares in need of maintenance are designated with a white "X" mark.
 Curb sections in need of maintenance are marked with painted arrows to represent the replacement boundaries.
 Pink paint is then used to denote sidewalk and curb that is scheduled to be replaced in the current year’s sidewalk and curb maintenance program.
 White painted areas may be replaced in coordination with the current year’s resurfacing programs.

-Inspections for the 2020 Sidewalk Removal and Replacement Program are now underway.
-Any new requests which meet the city’s criteria for replacement received before October 31, 2019, will be placed on the 2020 program.
-The project will be released for bid this winter and a contractor will be selected by the end of March 2020.
-Property owners who have met the criteria for replacement through the 2020 Sidewalk and Curb Maintenance Program will be notified prior to construction, which typically begins in May.
+Inspections for the 2023 Sidewalk and Curb Maintenance Program are now underway.
+Any new requests which meet the city’s criteria for replacement received on or before October 31, 2022, will be placed in the 2023 program.
+The project will be released for bid this winter and a contractor will be selected by the end of March 2023.

 - Program Criteria